bhavik25-cpu/javascript_interview_thory/README.md

 console.log(myString.substring(0, 5));  // Outputs: Hello
 ```

+Common Prototype Types

+In JavaScript, the most commonly used built-in prototype types are associated with basic objects and data structures.
+For example:

+Object.prototype: The base prototype for all plain objects.
+Any object you create with {} or new Object() ultimately inherits from Object.prototype.

+Array.prototype: All arrays inherit methods like push, pop, map, and filter from Array.prototype.

+Function.prototype: All functions inherit from this prototype, which includes methods like call, apply, and bind.

+Common Prototype Methods

+Here are some key methods that are available on these prototypes and often used:

+Object.prototype.hasOwnProperty(): Checks if an object has a property as its own (not inherited).

+Object.prototype.toString(): Returns a string representation of the object.

+Array.prototype.forEach(): Iterates over each element in an array.

+Array.prototype.map(): Creates a new array with the results of calling a provided function on every element in the array.

+Function.prototype.call() / apply() / bind(): Allows you to call a function with a given this value and arguments.

+In an interview, you might say something like this:

+"JavaScript’s prototypes are essentially objects that other objects inherit from.
+Each built-in type—like Object, Array, or Function—has a prototype that provides common methods.
+For instance, arrays inherit methods like map and forEach from Array.prototype, and all objects inherit methods like hasOwnProperty from Object.prototype.
+This prototype chain is what makes inheritance work in JavaScript."

+Date.prototype, RegExp.prototype, and so on for other built-in types like dates and regular expressions.
 These are just a few examples of the built-in methods and properties related to prototypes in JavaScript.
 Understanding prototypes is crucial for effective object-oriented programming in JavaScript.

 ________________________________________________________________________________________________________